amaan-fps/Flappy-Bird-remake/README.md

 # Flappy-Bird-remake
-A remake of the 2013 mobile game Flappy Bird
+A remake of the 2013 mobile game
 Flappy Bird Remake
 -------------------